-ISLAMIC PAWN BROKING 2024
+ISLAMIC PAWN BROKING WITH NO RIBA 2024

-ISLAMIC PAWN BROKING 2024
+ISLAMIC PAWN BROKING WITH NO RIBA 2024

-The Halal pawnbroker in an Islamic pawnshop lends money on items of value ranging from gold and jewelry, electronics, or mobiles with the pawnbroker keeping the item until the repayment of the halal loan has taken place.
+The Halal pawnbroker without interest in an Islamic pawnshop lends money on items of value ranging from gold and jewelry, electronics, or mobiles with the pawnbroker keeping the item until the repayment of the halal loan has taken place.

 A Halal pawnshop to be compliant with sharia, in addition of not charging interest should only accept goods that have an economic value, be on private ownership and make sure that such goods that are not haram (forbidden), the assets can consist of a plot of land, a vehicle or a house.